Administrative Procedure 245: Programs - Care and Treatment

 A teacher assigned to the educational program for care, treatment, custodial and corrections facility shall:

-4. participate in appropriate in-service provided through the board and as appropriate through the agency /facility;
+5. participate in appropriate professional development provided through the board and as appropriate through the agency /facility;

 6. follow the Individual Medical Management Plan of Care when a student has been designated with a prevalent medical condition.
 Follow AP 314 Supporting Students with Prevalent Medical Conditions in Schools.